osm2pgsql-dev/osm2pgsql/docs/flex.md

 ## Stages

 Osm2pgsql processes the data in up to two stages.
-You can mark ways or relations in stage 1 for processing in stage 2 by calling `osm2pgsql.mark_way(id)` or `osm2pgsql.mark_relation(id)`, respectively.
-If you don't mark any objects, nothing will be done in stage 2.
+You can mark ways in stage 1 for processing in stage 2 by calling `osm2pgsql.mark_way(id)`.
+If you don't mark any ways, nothing will be done in stage 2.

 You can look at `osm2pgsql.stage` to see in which stage you are.